david-sauvage/effective-java-summary/README.md

 Exceptions should never be used for ordinary control flow.
 They are designed for exceptional conditions and should be used accordingly.

+__Item 70 : Checked exceptions and runtime exceptions__

+Use checked exceptions for conditions from which the caller can reasonably recover.
+Use runtime exceptions to indicate programming errors.
+By convention, *errors* are only used by the JVM to indicate conditions that make execution impossible.
+Therefore, all the unchecked throwables you implement must be a subclass of RuntimeException.